 Under the astute guidance of manager Laurent Blanc, who took over from the hapless Raymond Domenech following the debacle at the World Cup in South Africa two years ago, France have steadily rebuilt a team forged around the exciting talent of the likes of Nasri, Karim Benzema and Jeremy Menez.

-Les Bleus require only a point against Sweden on Tuesday to qualify for the quarterfinals of Euro 2012, and Manchester City star Nasri feels the recent performances of his side show how desperate it it to repair the damage.
+Les Bleus require only a point against Sweden on Tuesday to qualify for the quarter-finals of Euro 2012, and Manchester City star Nasri feels the recent performances of his side show how desperate they are to repair the damage.